 For any issue we detect, we check that the contributor who introduced it is a licensed user (see Clayton user licenses explained).
 If that's not the case, and the user is not properly licensed, we'll temporarily lock the review.

 How to unlock a review

-When a review is locked we’ll show a list of users to invite: as soon as they accept and a license is provisioned, the review is unlocked and displayed normally.
+When a review is locked we’ll show a list of users to invite: as soon as they are invited a license is provisioned, the review will be unlocked and displayed normally.